Vincent2212/EasyFiles-Java-File-Library/README.md

 # EasyFiles-Java-File-Library
-EasyFiles makes working with files very simple and easy to use.
-EasyFiles makes code more clean and readable as well, and takes less time to deploy projects.
+EasyFiles is a library that makes working with files more simple.
+Simply import the class into your program, and get to work right away.
+It's so simple, anyone could use it.